Hope for Kenya Trip Requirements and Resource Guide

 Monday.
 This is our day to visit Nyatambe High School where many of our Joy School students attend as boarders.
 An even bumpier ride than Odera.
 Be warned.
 The team will have an opportunity to meet with the students in smaller groups and have a chance to answer lots of questions about America.
 In the afternoon there will be some formal speeches and singing by the students.
 On our way home, weather permitting, we will stop by the shore of Lake Victoria to enjoy the beautiful Kenyan sunset.
 We apologize for any skinny dipping by the local children!

 Tuesday.
 Our last day to say good bye to all our friends at the Joy School.
 We serve their lunch that day and provide some special treats like soda for the students and teachers.
 Savor this day.
 Say what you mean to say.
 It stays with them when you’re gone.

 Wednesday.
 Rise and shine, we leave for our safari at 6am in the morning so all packing is done the night before.
 It’s a 4-5 hour drive and when you get there you will understand why we get us so early.
 Also quite bumpy towards the end.
 But by now you’re numb to that :0)

-Friday.
+Thursday.
 Rise and Shine…we head out on our morning Safari at 6am watching the sunrise over the Masai Mara.
 We return for a late breakfast and prepare for our trip trip back to home base.
 If you’ve been changed by being in Kenya and you feel emotionally stretched, the Safari experience will double that stretch.
 It is breathtaking to see God’s Spirit evident in the things that are made.

 Saturday.
-We arrive back in New York in the afternoon making our way home some time in the evening.
+We arrive back in New York in the morning making our way home some time in the late afternoon or evening.